Between TV shows like Tiny House Nation and Tiny House Hunters, the tiny house movement seems to be exploding in popularity.

 What Happens When You Get Old?

 Another thing I’ve always wondered about tiny homes is what happens when you get old?
-Climbing up to the loft sleeping area is no problem when you’re in your 20s or 30s, but at some point it is going to become physically more difficult to climb the ladder to your bedroom loft.
+Climbing up to the loft sleeping area is no problem when you’re in your 20s or 30s, but at some point, it is going to become physically more difficult to climb the ladder.

 But what if you’ve already retired early or claimed to have been financially independent and now you have to go live in a bigger home?
 Will you still be able to stay retired or remain financially independent?